-> The one thing that has been proven true time after time is a kiosk has to be easy to use.
+The one thing that has been proven true time after time is a kiosk system has to be easy to use.
 The screen flow and arrangement of buttons and text editable fields are all part of what is called the GUI or “gooey,” which stands for graphical user interface.
 In simple terms, it’s what the user sees on the screen.
 Information should be presented in a simple easy to read way and the screen flow should feel natural and intuitive.
-A very general example would be a self check out kiosk at a grocery store.
+A very general example would be a self check out kiosk system at a grocery store.
 The process of a self check out kiosk should recreate the same steps the user would go through when checking out with a cashier; because that is what they are comfortable with and sets their expectation on how easy their experience at the kiosk was or was not.

-> Oftentimes clients identify an initial benefit of a self service system and begin steps to see their vision through, but then at some point a secondary functionality is thought up by someone on their team.
+Oftentimes clients identify an initial benefit of a self service system and begin steps to see their vision through, but then at some point a secondary functionality is thought up by someone on their team.
 Adding additional functions to your application can make or break a kiosk’s success.
 For instance, adding the ability to schedule an in home appointment at a kiosk that gives price estimates on flooring is a great idea, and will likely increase your return on investment by means of generating warm leads for the sales team.
 However, sometimes projects can come completely off the rails when the proposed kiosk application keeps expanding in functionality.

 Additions to the application’s core purpose can have a negative effect on your ROI in two major ways.
 First is overwhelming the user.
 When given too many choices users will revert back to doing whatever it is “the old fashion way.”
 This of course will have a negative effect on the rate your kiosk gets used and consequently your ROI.
 You can have a kiosk that does everything under the sun, but it will be completely worthless if it goes unused.
 Secondly, expansions in the application can affect the hardware you need and the cost of the unit both upfront and in the long run.